Cle Shaheed Sloan: Personal life

 On January 29, 2015, Sloan and Terry Carter were struck by a truck in a hit-and-run incident in Compton, California.
-The accident, caused by Suge Knight, killed Carter and injured Sloan.
+The incident, caused by Suge Knight, killed Carter and injured Sloan.
 Though Sloan refused "to be used as a snitch" and testify against Knight, on September 21, 2018, Knight pleaded no contest to manslaughter and was sentenced to 28 years in prison.